sanjitsara03/financial-report-rag/page_markdowns/Page_24.md

-## Amendments to IAS 16 – Property, Plant and Equipment—Proceeds before Intended Use
+## Amendments to IAS 16 — Property, Plant and Equipment—Proceeds before Intended Use

 The amendments prohibit deducting from the cost of an item of property, plant and equipment any proceeds from selling items produced before that asset is available for use, i.e. proceeds while bringing the asset to the location and condition necessary for it to be capable of operating in the manner intended by management.
 Consequently, an entity recognises such sales proceeds and related costs in profit or loss.
 The entity measures the cost of those items in accordance with IAS 2 *Inventories*.
 Performance of the asset is such that it is capable of being used in the production or supply of goods or services, for rental to others, or for administrative purposes.

 The amendments also clarify the meaning of ‘testing whether an asset is functioning properly’.
-IAS 16 now specifies this as assessing whether the technical and physical.
+IAS 16 now specifies this as assessing whether the technical and physical capabilities of the asset are such that it is capable of being used in the manner intended by management.

 If not presented separately in the statement of comprehensive income, the financial statements shall disclose the amounts of proceeds and cost included in profit or loss that relate to items produced that are not an output of the entity’s ordinary activities, and which line item(s) in the statement of comprehensive income include(s) such proceeds and cost.